GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

             (venv) $ vi sigfox-api.ini

-      Then delete *all* callbacks configured for this Device Type:
+      Then delete *all* callbacks configured for this device type:

             (venv) $ python sigfox-api.py --callbacks delete-all

-      **Note**: this command deletes *all* the callbacks registered for the Device Type, including any Callbacks that you may have configured manually earlier.
-The Device Type ID for the action is configured in sigfox-api.ini, as the value for the parameter 'id'.
+      **Note**: this command deletes *all* of the callbacks registered for the device type, including any callbacks that you may have configured manually earlier.
+The device type ID for the action is configured in `sigfox-api.ini`, as the value for the parameter `id`.

       Then re-execute the script to create the callbacks with the corrected values: